YosraGriri/AV-speech-separation/README.md

 ## Usage
 The directories should be used in the order listed: first Multi-channel simulation, then mask estimation, and finally the Beamformer.

-**Note:** The code is solely written by me as part of my master's thesis, and no one is allowed to edit or publish it without citing this repository.
-Any public code used and information built upon in this project is properly cited.
+**Note:** This repo is part of my master's thesis, and no one other than me is allowed to edit it.